timOTdev/0175_ragnarok_wallet/README.md

 # Ragnarok Wallet

-- Ragnarok Wallet is a themed wallet based off of the popular sprite-based game based called Ragnarok Online.
-This project is a remix of the Figment.io Solana Pathway project with some interesting developments.
+- Ragnarok Wallet is a Solana wallet and a remix of the Figment.io Solana Pathway project with some custom developments.
+- Send coins to another wallet on devnet.
+- View current wallet balance updated from latest price from CoinGecko.
+- Copy wallet address or scan with QR code.
+- Show transaction history for wallet.
+(Periodically reseted by Datahub service)

+---

+## Features

+- [x] Wallet to display holdings
+- Sending tokens
+  - [x]Send to target address with specified amounts
+  - [ ] ~~Making a directory~~
+- Receiving tokens
+  - [x] Copy pubkey button
+  - [x] QR code
+- [x] Show transaction history
+- [ ] ~~Display NFTs~~

 ---